imgios/thoughts/content/posts/building-an-homelab-part-i.md

 Spare hardware, Raspberry Pis, servers and mini PCs.
 What are they?
 Is it a shopping list?
 Well, no. These are things that IT enthusiasts usually use to set up a homelab.

 Homelabs are made to address different needs and/or purposes.
 They can be a place to learn and experiment new topics or a safe environment to spin up self-hosted services.
 Some common use cases are:
-- Build an own private cloud to store your files
+- Build a private cloud to store your files
 - Build your own streaming platform (for educational purposes 👀)
 - Build an ephemeral playground for a specific topic

-Building an homelab can be easy as spinning up some Docker containers on a given machine or complex as setting up a Kubernetes cluster with several nodes.
-Furthermore, they can be cheap by using spare hardware or expensive buying new hardware to use.
+Building a homelab can be as simple as spinning up few Docker containers on a given machine, or as complex as setting up a multi-node Kubernetes cluster.
+It can also be cheap, using spare hardware, or expensive, buying new hardware to use.

 You decide.

-## Why am I building an homelab?
+## Why do I build a homelab?

-In my case, I'm building it to explore a bit more several topics, such as:
+In my case, I'm building it to explore a few topics a bit more, such as:
 - System administration
 - Self-hosting some services
 - A bit of home automation
 - Experiment new topics

-I would like to get better in system administration and in container devlopment and orchestration.
-Furthermore, I would also like to get a small Kubernetes cluster running at home with low power usage that I can use to host some services, such as Home Assistant, Prometheus, Grafana, and so on.
+I would like to get better at system administration, container devlopment, and orchestration.
+I would also like to run a small, low-power Kubernetes cluster at home to host some services, such as Home Assistant, Prometheus, Grafana, and so on.

-Is it overkill?
+Is this overkill?
 Maybe.

-I imagine it as a huge and long truck used to deliver a small package, but an homelab also gives me the right amount of fun while getting my hands dirty with cables, boards, configurations and so on!
+I think of it as a big, long truck delivering a small package, but a Homelab also gives me the right amount of fun as I get my hands dirty with cables, boards, configurations and so on!

 ## Homelab topology

-As I said before, reusing spare hardware can be a good option to start with an homelab.
-Actually, my homelab will be composed by:
+As I said before, reusing spare hardware can be a good way to start with a homelab.
+Actually, my homelab will consist of:
 - 2x Raspberry Pi 4 8GB
 - TP-Link Switch

-Currently, the only "spare" hardware that will be used is the switch, meanwhile the Raspberry Pis are brand new.
-I decided to start this homelab easy with just few nodes, then I will see how it'll evolve.
+Currently, the only "spare" hardware being used is the switch, while the Raspberry Pis are brand new.
+I've decided to start this simple homelab with just a few nodes and see how it develops.

 ![Homelab Topology](images/simple-homelab-topology.png)

 ## Preparation

-There are few steps to do to configure the Raspberry Pis and set them a fixed IP, in this way they will always get the same IP even if they get rebooted for some reason.
-This can be done in three similar ways:
+There are a few steps you can take to configure the Raspberry Pis and give them a fixed IP so that they will always have the same IP, even if they are rebooted for some reason.
+This can be done in three different ways:
-- The first method let us achieve that by updating the modem DHCP subnet mask that is usually set to **/24**, and this means that the modem can assing any IP in the range 192.168.1.1 - 192.168.1.254 (almost the entire subnet!).
-We can lower this subnet from /24 to /25, in this way the modem will be able to assign any IP in the range 192.168.1.1-192.168.1.127.
-This approach, leaves us a bunch of free IP from the range 192.168.1.129 - 192.168.1.254 (that's a lot!)
+- The first method is to update the modem's DHCP subnet mask, which is normally set to /24, and this means that the modem can assign any IP in the range 192.168.1.1 - 192.168.1.254 (almost the whole subnet!).
+We can lower this subnet from /24 to /25, which will allow the modem to assign any IP in the range 192.168.1.1-192.168.1.127.
+This approach leaves us with a bunch of free IPs in the range 192.168.1.129 - 192.168.1.254 (that's a lot!).
-- Another way to achieve the same result is by updating the modem DHCP range instead of the subnet mask.
-Using this method, you can keep the default /24 as subnet mask, but you can define both DHCP range start and DHCP range end by setting them to 192.168.1.2-192.168.1.210, in this way you will be able to use any IP from 192.168.1.211-192.168.1.254.
-Also in this case, you will have a lot of free IPs usable for your homelab.
+- Another way to achieve the same result is to update the modem's DHCP range instead of the subnet mask.
+With this method, you can keep the default /24 as the subnet mask, but you can define both the DHCP range start and the DHCP range end by setting them to 192.168.1.2-192.168.1.210, this way you will be able to use any IP from 192.168.1.211-192.168.1.254.
+Again, you will have plenty of free IPs to use for your homelab.
-- Then we have the easiest way to get a fixed IP for our servers: this method consists of updating the modem DHCP settings by letting it know that a machine with a given MAC address (e.g., 2a-a2-44-6b-0b-4a) will get a fixed (or static) IP (e.g., 192.168.1.211).
-In this way we still leave the entire subnet to the modem DHCP, but we make sure that a given number of IPs will be reserved for our servers.
+- Then we have the simplest way to get a fixed IP for our servers: this method consists of updating the modem's DHCP settings, telling it that a machine with a given MAC address (e.g. 2a-a2-44-6b-0b-4a) will get a fixed (or static) IP (e.g. 192.168.1.211).
+In this way, we still leave the whole subnet to the modem's DHCP, but we ensure that a certain number of IPs are reserved for our servers.

-At this stage, it doesn't matter which way will be used to get it working.
-I decided to use 192.168.1.211 for the first Pi and 192.168.1.212 for the second one.
+At this stage, it doesn't matter which method is used to make it work.
+I decided to use 192.168.1.211 for the first Pi and 192.168.1.212 for the second.

-Once the modem DHCP setting has been updated, I moved to flash the SD cards used to boot my Raspberry Pis.
-I had to struggle a bit on this step, not because it's hard but my Raspberry Pis decided to refuse the Raspberry Pi OS / Raspberry Pi OS Lite images.
-Said that, after several tries, I decided to go for the Ubuntu Server image.
-I used the Raspberry Pi Imager, selected the Ubuntu Server 64-bit image and customised the installation by providing the user to create with the password, the hostname, and the network IP to set to the board.
+Once the modem's DHCP setting had been updated, I proceeded to flash the SD cards used to boot my Raspberry Pis.
+I had to struggle a bit with this step, not because it's difficult, but because my Raspberry Pis decided to reject the Raspberry Pi OS / Raspberry Pi OS Lite images.
+That said, after several tries I decided to go for the Ubuntu Server image.
+I used the Raspberry Pi Imager, selected the Ubuntu Server 64-bit image and customised the installation by providing the user to create with the password, hostname and network IP to set on the board.

 ![Raspberry Pis Tower](images/raspberry-tower.jpg)

 ## Verification

-Now that both SD card has been written, it's time to boot up the Raspberry Pis and verify if they are running the Ubuntu Server flawless with the IP I set during the image flash.
+Now that both SD cards have been written, it's time to boot up the Raspberry Pis and verify that they are running Ubuntu Server correctly with the IP I set during the image flash.

-Let's connect to the first board using both user and IP set during the SD card flash:
+Let's connect to the first board using both the user and the IP set during the SD card flash:

 ```shell
 PS C:\Users\imgios> ssh imgios@pi01